 1 pounc (450 grams) gooseberries, topped and tailed

 Salt, to taste

 In a medium-sized saucepan heat the oil, add the onion and cook gently for 3 minutes.
 Add the finely chopped garlic and cook for a minute more.
 Raise the heat slightly and add the vinegar, cook for one minute to produce a thick glaze.

 Add the water and stir, then tip the gooseberries and ginger into the pan.
-Over a medium heat, cook for 20 minutes stirring from time to time.
-Keep an eye on the pan to make sure the relish doesn't burn, if it starts to stick lower the heat and cook a little longer.
+Over medium heat, cook for 20 minutes stirring from time to time.
+Keep an eye on the pan to make sure the relish doesn't burn.
+If it starts to stick, lower the heat and cook a little longer.
 The relish will thicken as it cooks but should never be too thick or sticky.